ChityalaVishal/Devops_project/README.md

+Introduction:
-Introduction: This repository demonstrates Version Control skills using Git Bash & GitHub.
+       This repository demonstrates Version Control skills using Git Bash & GitHub.
 It contains an HTML portfolio and documents Git operations.

+Project Overview:
+       This project focuses on understanding and implementing Git and GitHub for version control using Git Bash.
+       A simple web project was created and managed through multiple commits, branches, merges, and conflict resolution to simulate real-world software development workflows.

 Technologies: